syncfusion-content/xamarin-docs/Xamarin/Introduction/Download-And-Installation.md

 {% endhighlight %}

-N> If you do not add the above line, controls will not be loaded in WP, WinRT and iOS platforms, and it will look blank.
+N> If you do not add the above line, controls will not be loaded in UWP and iOS platforms, and it will look blank.